colin-tim/golang/go-todo/client/README.md

 ### react client

 ### Install packages
-From client directory, install all the dependencies using `npm install`
+From client folder, install all the dependencies using `npm install`

 ### Running the app in dev mode

-Runs the app in the development mode.<br />
+In the `client` folder run this command in a terminal window

 ### `npm start`